Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-The \Fpsi{2} measurements as a function of the associate particle transverse momentum \pta in centrality classes 0--5\%, 10--20\%, and 30--40\% are shown in Fig.~\ref{fig:Fpsi}.
-The results are presented from 0.2 GeV\textit{/c} up to 4 GeV\textit{/c}, since the requirement of two particles at high \pta for the four-particle correlations limits the available data sample at higher transverse momentum.
-In the most central collisions 0--5\%, a large deviation from unity is observed starting from \pta $\approx$ 2.5 GeV\textit{/c}, which increases towards higher \pta range.
+Measured values of \Fpsi{2} are present in Fig.~\ref{fig:Fpsi} as a function of the transverse momentum \pt in selected collision centrality classes.
+The results are presented from 0.2 GeV\textit{/c} up to 4 GeV\textit{/c} since the requirement of two particles at high \pt for the four-particle correlations limits the available data sample.
+In the 0--5\% most central collisions, finite and increasing large deviations from unity are observed starting from \pt $\approx$ 2.5 GeV\textit{/c}.
 As previously mentioned, this deviation cannot be attributed to non-flow effects, whose contributions are negligible.
-With more than $5\sigma$ significance of the deviation at high \pta across the presented centralities, these measurements provide the first observation of \pt-dependent flow angle fluctuations in \PbPb\ collisions at \snn = 5.02 TeV.
-In centralities 10--20\% and 30--40\%, the fluctuation weakens and reaches around 5--7\% deviation from unity at high \pta$\approx 3.5$ GeV\textit{/c} in comparison to 0--5\% most central collisions.
-The increasing deviation from unity with \pta~ above 3 GeV\textit{/c} observed in data suggests that the elliptic flow at large transverse momentum ($\pt > 2.5$ GeV\textit{/c}) may not be correlated with a common symmetry plane.
-This will affect the comparison of measurements relying on a common symmetry plane between particles at high and low \pt with theoretical models that do not feature flow angle fluctuations, e.g. measurements of the flow of charmed hadrons, used to constrain the path-length dependence of in-medium energy loss of the heavy-quarks~\cite{Gyulassy:2000gk,Shuryak:2001me} and their transport properties~\cite{Ke:2018tsh}.
+With more than $5\sigma$ significance of the deviation at \pt $> 3$ GeV/\textit{c} across the presented centralities, these measurements provide the first observation of \pt-dependent FAF.
+In centralities 10--20\% and 30--40\%, the fluctuation weakens in comparison to 0--5\% most central collisions and reaches around 5--7\% deviation from unity at $3 < \pt < 4$ GeV/\textit{c}.
+The increasing deviation from unity with \pt $> 2.5$ GeV\textit{/c} observed in data suggests that the elliptic flow at large transverse momentum ($\pt > 2.5$ GeV\textit{/c}) may not be correlated with the reference flow and a common symmetry plane.
+This will affect the comparison of measurements relying on a common symmetry plane between particles at high and low \pt with theoretical models that do not feature FAF.